intel/zephyr.js/docs/i2c.md

 contains the register you want to write the data to.
 This will vary from device to device.

+### I2CBus.read

+`void read(octet device, unsigned int size, octet registerAddress);`

+Reads 'size' bytes of data from the device at the registerAddress.
+The default value of registerAdress is 0x00;

+### I2CBus.burstRead

+`void burstRead(octet device, unsigned int size, octet registerAddress);`

+Reads 'size' bytes of data from the device across multiple addresses starting at the registerAddress.
+The default value of registerAdress is 0x00;

 Sample Apps
 -----------
 * [I2C sample](../samples/I2C.js)